UltraWeb-Association/UltraWeb/README.md

 UltraWeb is in an early, exploratory, incubation phase.
 The current implementation includes:

-- A JavaFX based GUI Web Browser?Editor
+- A JavaFX based GUI Web Browser-Editor
 - A JSON backed document format
 - A drag and drop node system for building GUI documents
 - A sandboxed JavaScript execution environment